National Water Resources Plan (NWRP)

 Members of the public, interested parties and environmental authorities are being invited to contribute to the development of the NWRP as part of the SEA and AA process through public consultation at keys stages, as outlined in the NWRP Consultation Roadmap.

-A further eight-week statutory public consultation will seek feedback on the Draft NWRP and associated SEA Environmental Report and Natura Impact Statement (NIS).
-We expect this will be in Summer 2018.
+A further eight-week statutory public consultation will seek feedback on the draft NWRP and associated SEA Environmental Report and Natura Impact Statement (NIS).
+This will be published in 2020.

 We are committed to sharing information with stakeholders as the plan progresses.
 A dedicated information service has been set up where members of the public and interested parties can contact the team via the following channels:

 - Post: National Water Resources Plan, Irish Water, Colvill House, 24-26 Talbot Street, Dublin 1